tuxdux/file-renamer/README.md

 	The `%num%` is where the user provides a custom starting point.
 Then, the renaming begins from the the custom point.
 So, if the `%num%` provided by the user is 10, the first new file will be renamed as `%pattern% 10`.
 * To start monitoring the current directory open in terminal, use `"."`.
 For a subdirectory `Dir`, you can write like `./Dir`.
 * To refer to the home directory, use `"~"`.
 For a subdirectory `Dir`, you can write like `~/Dir`.
+* Do **NOT** copy another file while one file is being copied (or downloaded).
+This program only renames the latest file in a directory.
+If a file is copied (say `A`) while another file is still being copied (say `B`), the latest file will be `B` and it would get renamed.
+However, `A` will never be the latest file and it would never get renamed.
+So basically. just avoid mass copying or mass downloading.

 ## Installation
 This program is installed user-wise.
 So you don't need to run anything as `sudo`, which is better anyways.